 0:38: Compare broker fees and services

-Check out and compare how much different brokers will charge in commissions and fees.
+Check out and compare the difference in what brokers will charge in commissions and fees.
 For a quick comparison of four major brokerages, check out this aptly titled Broker Comparison Table, where you can see how some of our sponsors stack up.
 For extra credit, visit other brokerage sites to see what they bring to the table.
-You'll of course want to find out information about trading commissions, but also compare account maintenance fees, IRA custodial fees, and other costs.
+Of course you'll want to seek information about trading commissions, but also compare account maintenance fees, IRA custodial fees, and other costs.

 But don't simply judge online brokers by how much they charge.
 Some have a lot more to offer.
 Eyeball this checklist to help decide what additional services interest you: